mkalia94/mkalia94.github.io/_pages/climb4gaza.md

 [**Sign up here**](https://docs.google.com/forms/d/e/1FAIpQLSf-d8RXMtvUTZMfGZ9MxcMO8w_er61BaGtJHLQMhTXz63bJ1g/viewform?usp=dialog)

 ### The session
 We will meet together at the gym at the start of the session.
 You will be led for a minimum 2-hour climbing session with max 9 other folks, going all the way from stretching, bouldering basics and safety, to bouldering your way around the gym.
 The session leader will always have tabs on you.
-After, if others like, we could go together to get a bite/drink.
+After, if others like, we could go together to get a bite or drink.

 ### Costs
 Kindly note that all the boulder gyms that we will circle through are on Urban Sports Club.
 So if you have a membership for that, it's free!
 If not, a day pass is around 14-15 euros, depending on the gym.
 Climbing shoes are necessary, and shoe rentals are usually a maximum of 5 euros on top.